 9. Congolese Chicken Mayo Recipe

 Congolese Chicken Mayo is a contemporary addition to Congolese food, reflecting the fusion of traditional African recipes with modern culinary influences.
 This dish features chicken pieces marinated in a mixture of mayonnaise, mustard, and a blend of spices, resulting in a creamy and flavorful coating that enhances the natural taste of the chicken.
-The use of mayonnaise in African cooking is relatively recent, showcasing the adaptability of Congolese cuisine to incorporate new ingredients while maintaining its distinctive flavors.
+The use of mayonnaise in African cooking is relatively recent, showcasing the adaptability of Congolese recipes to incorporate new ingredients while maintaining its distinctive flavors.

 10. Congo Squares Recipe